silentorb/marloth-story/docs/general/general.md

 - In most cases, whenever a major character is in a sanctuary, he or she should be in the company of friends.
 - At least some of the sanctuary scenes need friends dining together.

+### Dreamlike

+### Euphemism

+#### Rules

+* Rely heavily on euphemisms.
+* In particular, rely heavily on thematic euphemisms.
+  * Thematic euphemisms can overlap with symbolism, such as how the candy Jillybons are both a metaphor and euphemism for drugs.
+* To some degree, a narrative should rely on euphemisms in such a way that it ironically feels like a children's story that is not a children's story.
+* Anything sexual in nature requires a euphemism.

+#### Reasons

+* Marloth narratives touch on a lot of heavy issues and euphemisms help minimize the sense of endless negativity.
+* Euphemisms add flavor, humor, and [implication](Implication).

 ### Family

 When I was young, family did not mean much to me.
-The more I have grown, the more important family has become to me.
+The more I have grown, the more my appreciation of family has grown.

 The first Marloth book has hardly any familial relationships.
 Later books should revolve more around family.